LucasDiogo96/S.O.L.I.D/README.md

 The following code approaches it

-We have a class **Fruit**, this class has a method that can be overrided
+We have a class **Fruit**, this class has a method that can be overridden.

 ```csharp
     public abstract class Fruit